Dor-Azriel/NG--HA/README.md

     npm install
     ```

-3. Create a `.env` file in the root directory and add the following environment variables:
+3. You don't need to create a `.env` file in the root directory.
+Following environment variables are included in the `Logic.js` and `server.js` files:

     ```env
     REACT_APP_API_URL=http://127.0.0.1:8000